doctrine-extensions/DoctrineExtensions/doc/sluggable.md

 [blog_reference]: http://gediminasm.org/article/sluggable-behavior-extension-for-doctrine-2 "Sluggable extension for Doctrine 2 makes automatic record field transformations into url friendly names"
 [blog_test]: http://gediminasm.org/test "Test extensions on this blog"

+Update **2012-11-30**

+- Sometime slugable generate ugly slugs (when used with length limit) like some-slug--2, new option removeDoubleSlug provide ability to remove double slugs.
+Disabled by default for BC.

 Update **2012-02-26**

 - Remove slug handlers were removed because of complications it brought together